 FAQs about our Alzheimer’s homecare in Reading & Wokingham District

 What is the difference between dementia and Alzheimer's?

-In short, Alzheimer’s is a specific type of dementia.
+In short, Alzheimer’s is a singular type of dementia.

 Whereas Alzheimer’s disease is a specific medical condition that disrupts the brain’s nerve endings and how they communicate with one another.

 There are many stages of dementia with different symptoms associated with each.
-Those with Alzheimer’s will also experience various stages of the progressive disease.
+Clients with Alzheimer’s will also experience various stages of the progressive disease.

 How long does each stage of Alzheimer's last?